-- a woman who has syphilis passing the infection to her unborn baby during pregnancy, or - having unprotected sexual activity (without a condom) with an infected person.
+- a woman who has syphilis passing the infection to her unborn baby during pregnancy, or - having unprotected sexual activity (without a condom) with someone who is infected.

 What are the advantages of having screening for syphilis in pregnancy?

 A syphilis infection will be treated with antibiotics in early pregnancy and this will usually prevent your baby from catching syphilis.
 Occasionally, babies may also need antibiotics when they are born.